 Most every website owner would like to see their website rank among the top five on Goggle search results for relevant words and terms (or at least among the 10 sites displayed on the first search results page).
 In order to achieve this, it is necessary to invest in SEO, conduct keyword research, investigate the competition, develop a strategy that will earn your website the desired rankings, and then follow through with the required footwork in the most efficient and professional manner.

-SEO is an extremely dynamic field, things which works well today may not do the trick tomorrow, but every SEO professional can list several basic things which must be tended to, things which will help drive your website’s rankings up and others which may harm them.
+SEO is an extremely dynamic field, things that works well today may not do the trick tomorrow, but every SEO professional can list several basic things which must be tended to, things which will help drive your website’s rankings up and others which may harm them.
 Goggle openly declares that it is their policy to penalize websites which have taken unacceptable SEO measures or have been found lacking in some way or another.

 In this post we’ve gathered for you 12 things you should beware of, things to avoid so as to prevent your website from dropping in search result rankings or even disappear from them altogether.

 High quality, original content is one of SEO’s main pillars, anyone who makes use of content published by others does not only infringe on copyrights but also risks causing their website severe harm so far as Goggle rankings go.

 The need to continuously add new high quality content drives many website owners to turn to professional content writers.
 It is vital to ensure that the content you buy is original, you can Google extracts from the text to check if they already exist on another website.
 Using someone else’s content is called “plagiarism” and there are tools you can use to avoid falling victim to it, such as http://smallseotools.com/plagiarism-checker/and http://www.copyscape.com/.

 It is also important to avoid reposting content which already appears on another of your website’s pages, here’s a link to a tools which will help you do this http://siteliner.com/.